KaleabTessera/HyperMARL/README.md

 If your prefer a static image, here is the [PNG version](assets/hypermarl.png).

 ---
+> **📄 Update:** HyperMARL was accepted at  [NeurIPS 2025](https://neurips.cc/virtual/2025/poster/119896) 🎉 !
+Camera ready and some extra docs will be released soon.

 > **📄 Update:** HyperMARL was accepted as a [workshop paper](https://openreview.net/forum?id=K6Jfn1snTl) at RLC 2025!